andreasphil/js-inverted-index/README.md

 ## Basic usage

-useSearch implements a simple [inverted index](https://en.wikipedia.org/wiki/Inverted_index) for `string`s or stringified data, called documents.
+This package implements a simple [inverted index](https://en.wikipedia.org/wiki/Inverted_index) for `string`s or stringified data, called documents.
 To get started, initialize the index and tell it which properties should be indexed:

 ```js
 const data = [